-If you have been the victim of sexual violence, you may be feeling many things.
+If you have experienced any form of sexual violence, you may be feeling many things.

 Are you Safe?